gopherjs/jquery/README.md

 ### Status

 The normal DOM / Ajax / Deferreds Api is done and can be considered stable.
-Please look up the test.go file in the test folder to see how it works.
+Please look up the index.go file in the test folder to see how it works.